 Hardening is a process intended to eliminate a means of attack by patching vulnerabilities and turning off nonessential services.
 Using hardening is a great way to make your IT less vulnerable.

 Hardening should be done for every hardware and software object.
 Hardening can be a lot of work.
 But more and more good products have good defaults.
-Choosing an already hardened software solution, like a hardened Operation System can save you a lot of work and makes you less vulernable for cyber security risks.
+Choosing an already hardened software solution, like a hardened Operating System can save you a lot of work and makes you less vulnerable for cyber security risks.

 Kubernetes Hardening Guidance#

 This guidance describes the security challenges associated with setting up and securing a Kubernetes cluster.
 It includes hardening strategies to avoid common misconfigurations and guide system administrators and developers of National Security Systems on how to deploy Kubernetes with example configurations for the recommended hardening measures and mitigations.
 This guidance details the following mitigations:

 Scan containers and Pods for vulnerabilities or misconfigurations.